Kilimanjaro And Malaria - Avoiding Infection In Tanzania

 Malaria risk areas

-Tanzania is considered a country of high risk to Malaria and every precaution against the infection should be taken before travelling.
+Tanzania is considered a country at high risk of malaria and every precaution against the infection should be taken before travelling.
 Because mosquitoes like hot, damp conditions, coastal areas are usually at higher risk, as are low areas of rainforest and jungle.
-In Tanzania, coastal areas like Zanzibar have the highest count of Malaria cases, however, common trekking areas like Moshi and Arusha are still relatively high risk zones.
+In Tanzania, coastal areas like Zanzibar have the highest count of malaria cases, however, common trekking areas like Moshi and Arusha are still relatively high risk zones.
 The rainy season also increases your risk of infection as this is when mosquitoes are most prevalent.
-The map below demonstrates the risk zones.
+The malaria map of Tanzania below shows the risk zones.

 Malaria risk areas